zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/10-sinhala-amazon.md

 [Msdiv 83] (#msdiv83) {#msdiv83 .ref .msdiv} (10 - 1)

 [APZ 83.1] (#apz83 .1) {#apz83 .1 .ref .apz} "How to see
-How is Aththa said to be Upshantha” from any vision of the bearer Justification should be made from any location, any kind of fenced.
+How is Aththa said to be Upshantha" from any vision of the bearer Justification should be made from any location, any kind of fenced.

-“What kind of nature is” from any location.
+"What kind of nature is" from any location.
 The treatment will go from any railing.

 [APZ 83.2] (#apz83 .2) {#apz83 .2 .ref .apz} "is said to be the prefect
 Shanthi says that there was no craving.
 Testimonial makes.
 How to see is the hyper signal critique.

-[APZ 83.3] (#apz83 .3) {#apz83 .3 .ref .apz} "What Nature Is It” is Overhead
+[APZ 83.3] (#apz83 .3) {#apz83 .3 .ref .apz} "What Nature Is It" is Overhead
 says.
 Upsantha is a hyperthermia critic.
-“It is said to me, I am told,” I'll critique something that is.
+"It is said to me, I am told," I'll critique something that is.
 Ask for something and hope for something.
 Something goes down.
 Goumama, is a prey to the architects of the Buddhist Buddhist Armonts.

-[APZ 83.4] (#apz83 .4) {#apz83 .4 .ref .apz} will say "say”.
+[APZ 83.4] (#apz83 .4) {#apz83 .4 .ref .apz} will say "say".
 Testimonial
 Manurements of caranu.
 Measure to be imposed.
 Constant.
 Open openings are measured, divided.
 Measure the pros.
 Measure the posts.
 Ready.

 [APZ 83.5] (#apz83 .5) {#apz83 .5 .ref .apz} "Reviews by the Noble Man
 The request was requested to be given by the following days.
-“Noble From man” is the greatest man, the chief chief of the chief.
+"Noble From man" is the greatest man, the chief chief of the chief.

 [Msdiv 84] (#msdiv84) {#msdiv84 .ref .msdiv} (10 - 2)

-[APZ 84.1] (#apz84 .1) {#apz84 .1 .ref .apz} "Cravings before death”
+[APZ 84.1] (#apz84 .1) {#apz84 .1 .ref .apz} "Cravings before death"
 Trimming before the break of the soul before the breakage of the babyBefore Out The puffiness cravings have the redeemable lust only the pristine raga is the sanginana raga Separated from the craving, twined, dreamed and furnished like Brahman inhabited by spirit.

 [APZ 84.2] (#apz84 .2) {#apz84 .2 .ref .apz} "Trusts are Honors
 Word.
-(7-2) 1 Vots of “have little noise” from GC Should be used in place.
+(7-2) 1 Vots of "have little noise" from GC Should be used in place.

-[APZ 84.3] (#apz84 .3) {#apz84 .3.ref .apz} "Filtered End Unassociated”
+[APZ 84.3] (#apz84 .3) {#apz84 .3.ref .apz} "Filtered End Unassociated"
 The 'filtered extreme' says to the distant past.
 Cravings from the distant past Convinced.
 The outlook was constipated.
 The outlook as cravings are impoverished This is not the precinct, because it is compassed.
 Yelliu or Dynstalgia